SCRT-HQ/VaporShell/docs/glossary/Add-VSEC2SpotFleetSpotFleetLaunchSpecification.md

 ```

 ### -SubnetId
-The ID of the subnet in which to launch the instances.
+The IDs of the subnets in which to launch the instances.
-To specify multiple subnets, separate them using commas; for example, "subnet-a61dafcf, subnet-65ea5f08".
+To specify multiple subnets, separate them using commas; for example, "subnet-1234abcdeexample1, subnet-0987cdef6example2".

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-spotfleet-spotfleetrequestconfigdata-launchspecifications.html#cfn-ec2-spotfleet-spotfleetlaunchspecification-subnetid
 PrimitiveType: String